Natxo09/CursorUsage/README.md

 ## Acknowledgments

 - Built with SwiftUI
-- Developed by Ignacio Palacio
+- Developed by Ignacio Palacio (Natxo)